Zaid-Ajaj/the-elmish-book/chapters/scaling/intent.md

     | UserLoggedIn of Api.User
     | DoNothing
 ```
 We also add another case of `Intent.DoNothing` which means that the parent program shouldn't take further action other than propagating the events as is.
-Then we can can extend the definition of the `update` function and have return the intent as part of its return values:
+Then we can can extend the definition of the `update` function and have it return the intent as part of its return values:
 ```fsharp {highlight: [19, 20, 21]}
 let update (msg: Msg) (state: State) =
     match msg with